-ii. the Reserve Capacity Deficit for Facility f in Trading Interval t, where the Reserve Capacity Deficit for Facility f in Trading Interval t is equal to whichever of the following applies:
+ii. the Peak Reserve Capacity Deficit for Facility f in Trading Interval t, where the Peak Reserve Capacity Deficit for Facility f in Trading Interval t is equal to whichever of the following applies:

-1. if Facility f is not a Registered Facility then the number of Capacity Credits associated with Facility f in Trading Interval t;
+1. if Facility f is not a Registered Facility then the number of Peak Capacity Credits associated with Facility f in Trading Interval t;